-Along the way, Brettell argued that Dallas has a history of hiring the best landscape artists in the country — from Kessler to Peter Walker, who designed the Nasher’s garden and recently finished a major project at the University of Texas at Dallas (above).
+Along the way, Brettell argued that Dallas has a history of hiring the best landscape artists in the country — from Kessler to Peter Walker, who designed the Nasher’s garden and recently finished a major project at the University of Texas at Dallas (top image).
 For his part, Kessler helped shape much of the urban Midwest: Kansas City, St. Louis, Indianapolis and Dallas.
 After Central Park mastermind Frederick Law Olmstead, Kessler was this country’s premier landscape architect.
-One reason for the Nasher symposium: This year is the 100th anniversary of Dallas’ Kessler Plan (left).
+One reason for the Nasher symposium: This year is the 100th anniversary of Dallas’ Kessler Plan (above).

 But there’s an important distinction that Brettell didn’t make.
 While Dallasites welcomed landscape design in principle and certainly opened our homes and corporate campuses to it, as a city, we utterly failed to follow Kessler’s most important recommendations.
 We’ve struggled with the consequences ever since: the loss of a vital city center, the loss of coordinated mass transit and the lack of sizable urban parks.
 As the late David Dillon, the News’ architecture critic, wrote: